alexeyza/alexeyza.github.io/_posts/2017-09-07-my-toolbox.markdown

 image2: /assets/article_images/2017-09-07-my-toolbox/background-mobile.jpeg
 ---

-As a researcher and a member of the [CHISEL research group](http://thechiselgroup.org/), I use many software tools on a regular basis and find useful.
+As a researcher and a member of the [CHISEL research group](http://thechiselgroup.org/), I use many software tools on a regular basis that I find useful.

 <!--more-->
 <br>